revature-13Aug18-java/code-samples-for-Jerry-Kim/project.1/README.md

+# Employee Reimbursement System
+Web application for a company's associates to request and handle reimbursements.
 # Views.sql

 Contains pl/sql statements to create the views that filters a database filled with data of my own for managers and employee types and then saves them into views.